pristine-shin/FlashDrop/api_docs/api_routes.md

   - **Body**:
     ```json
     {
-      "message": "Bad **Request**",
+      "message": "Bad Request",
       "errors": {
-        "review": "Review is required"
+        "comment": "Comment is required"
       }
     }
     ```

-- **Error Response: Couldn't find a product by specified id**
+- **Error Response: Couldn't find a post by specified id**

   - **Status Code**: 404
   - **Body**:
     ```json
     {
-      "message": "Product could not be found"
+      "message": "Post could not be found"
     }
     ```

-- **Error Response: Review from the current user already Exists for the Product**
+- **Error Response: Comment from the current user already exists for the Post**

   - **Status Code**: 500
   - **Body**:
     ```json
     {
-      "message": "User already has a review for this product"
+      "message": "User already has a comment for this post"
     }
     ```

-### Update and return an existing review
+### Update and return an existing comment

-Users should be able to update their review for a Product.
+Users should be able to update their comment for a Post.

 - **Require authentication**: True
 - **Request**

   - **Method**: Put
-  - **Route path**: /api/reviews/:reviewId
+  - **Route path**: /api/comments/:commentId
   - **Body**:
     ```json
     {
-      "review": "Random updated comment"
+      "comment": "Rex was awesome!!
+Super kind with a light touch.
+I love my tattoo!"
     }
     ```